 Scientists to trigger artificial earthquakes in Ticino

-Researchers in an underground lab in Bedretto in the southern Swiss canton of Ticino are to create artificial quakes in the coming days.
+Researchers are preparing to create artificial quakes in an underground lab in Bedretto, in the southern Swiss canton of Ticino.

 +Get the most important news from Switzerland in your inbox